stitchdata/docs/_replication/scheduling/advanced-cron-scheduling.md

 ---

-## Troubleshooting
+## Troubleshooting {#troubleshooting-cron-errors}

 {% assign cron-errors = site.data.errors.cron-scheduling.errors %}

-If an illegal value or the expression syntax is incorrect, Stitch will display an error towards the top of the {{ app.page-names.int-settings }} page when you attempt to save the changes to the integration.
+If there's an illegal value or the expression syntax is incorrect, Stitch will display an error towards the top of the {{ app.page-names.int-settings }} page when you attempt to save the changes to the integration.

 Before you can move on, you'll need to resolve what's causing the error.